Abruzzo, Lazio and Molise National Park: Fauna

 In wildlife terms, the main attractions of the park are the Marsican brown bear and Italian wolf.

-While official figures report 50-70 bears in this genetically isolated population, the declining population is estimated at closer to 30.
+While official figures report 50-70 bears in this genetically isolated population, the declining population was estimated in 2006 at closer to 30.
 The shift from local agriculture to development in Abruzzo (including a controversial proposed ski resort) and poaching, threaten this remaining small population.

-While Wolves were once rarer (as low as 40), numbers have reportedly rebounded in recent years.
+While Wolves were once rarer (as low as 40), numbers had reportedly rebounded in 2007.
+In April 2026, a number of wolves were found dead, apparently poisoned.

 The presence of the Eurasian lynx in the park is still controversial, and there are no scientific studies that prove it; however, there are some unconfirmed sightings.

 In greater numbers, in the thicker areas of the forest, are red deer and roe deer, reintroduced in the seventies, and the wild boar.
 Other reclusive inhabitants of the forest include European polecat, Eurasian badger, Eurasian otter and two species of marten; pine marten and beech marten.
 Higher, above the forest, Abruzzo chamois (Rupicapra pyrenaica ornata) live alone or in small groups.

 Animals that are easier to see include red fox, the European hare, the least weasel, the European mole, and the western European hedgehog.
 Dormice and red squirrel s are also quite frequently seen.
 Other mammals recorded in the park are the snow vole, the edible dormouse, the European wildcat and the Garden dormouse.